f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab7.rst

 ..
 HINT:: For the purposes of this lab we can use ``openssl s_client -connect www.f5test.local:443 <cipher>`` where cipher options could include {-ssl3, -tls1, -tls1_1, -tls1_2}
-   to simulate different connections
+   to simulate different connections.

 Here’s an example output:

    .. code-block:: console